hitachisolutionsamerica/dataestate-benchmarks/tpc_ds/databricks/README.md

 #### Step 1 - Creating the Dataset

-Use the [data generator](TPC-datagen-notebook.dbc) to generate TPC-DS, with delta z-ordering and data management best practices
+Use the [data generator](TPC-datagen-notebook.dbc) to generate TPC-DS

-1. Export the notebook and import it in the customer env and then follow the notebook's instructions.
+1. Export the notebook and import it in the Databricks workspace and then follow the notebook's instructions.

 2. Benchmark with 10GB scale or above.
 1GB scale factor can be used to verify that notebook works.